Uberspace/lab/source/guide_gitea.rst

 Change the configuration
 ------------------------

-You need to create a custom diretory
+You need to create a custom directory

 ::